YamtalDev/HackerNews-API/README.md

 * `postedBy`: The username of the user who created or updated the post.
 * `post`: The text content of the news post.
 * `link`: The URL link associated with the post.
-* `timeElapsed`: The time elapsed since the post was created, similar to * the "News Post" entity.
+* `timeElapsed`: Time elapsed since the post was created, similar to * the "News Post" entity.
 * `votes`: The count of votes (upvotes and downvotes) received by the post.

 ## Features

 - Hourly asynchronous updates of the database.
-- Caching to enhances performance for client requests.
 - Pagination for GET `top posts` method to improve efficiency and limit size.
-- Indexing on the database `rank` for optimized performance to get all top posts.
 - Get Top Posts Special method, calculated from the time of post and its votes.
+- Caching to enhances performance for client requests for `top-posts` end point.
+- Indexing on the database `rank` for optimized performance for `top-posts` end point.

 <br>